-Start by writing your message on your iOS 10 iPhone or iPad (more or this later), just like you always do.
-Then, instead of tapping the the arrow-in-the-blue-circle “Send” button, hold that button down (you might have to press hard– depends on whether you have an iPhone with 3D touch, and on your 3D Touch settings.
-Settings/General/Accessibility/3D Touch).
+Start by writing your message on your iOS 10-or-higher iPhone or iPad (more or this later), just like you always do.
+Then, instead of tapping the arrow-in-the-blue-circle “Send” button, hold that button down (you might have to press hard– depends on whether you have an iPhone with 3D touch, and on your 3D Touch settings– Settings/General/Accessibility/3D Touch).

 That leads to choices:

 You can play with the “Bubble” options and figure them out right away.
-But we’re talking about Screen Effects here, so tap the big “Screen” button at the top.
-When you do that, you see an animated preview of the Balloons effect.
-You can use Balloons right away (just tap the arrow-in-the-blue-circle “Send” button), or swipe from right to left to see the other choices (Confetti, Lasers, Fireworks, and Shooting Star) to choose one of them, and then tap the arrow-in-the-blue-circle to send.
+But we’re talking about Screen Effects here, so tap the big grey “Screen” button at the top.
+When you do that, you see an animated preview of the Echo effect.
+You can use Echo right away (just tap the arrow-in-the-blue-circle “Send” button), or swipe from right to left to see the other choices (Spotlight, Balloons, Confetti, Love, Lasers, Fireworks, and Celebration) to choose one of them, and then tap the arrow-in-the-blue-circle to send.

 That’s all there is to it.
 It’s a little bit clumsy but do it two times and you’re an expert.